wsxjs/wsxjs/docs/rfcs/0006-light-dom-components.md

 ## Conclusion

 Light DOM components provide a necessary escape hatch for scenarios where Shadow DOM's isolation becomes a barrier.
-By offering both Shadow DOM and Light DOM options, WSX Framework becomes more versatile while maintaining its core principles of component-based development, type safety, and excellent developer experience.
+By offering both Shadow DOM and Light DOM options, WSXJS becomes more versatile while maintaining its core principles of component-based development, type safety, and excellent developer experience.

 The addition of Light DOM components makes WSX suitable for a wider range of applications, from isolated widget development to complex integrations with existing libraries and frameworks.

-The **Container-Light, Leaf-Shadow** architecture pattern ensures WSX Framework components work seamlessly with the entire web ecosystem while maintaining the benefits of Web Components encapsulation where appropriate.
+The **Container-Light, Leaf-Shadow** architecture pattern ensures WSXJS components work seamlessly with the entire web ecosystem while maintaining the benefits of Web Components encapsulation where appropriate.

 ## References